Investment Corporation of Dubai expands into W. Africa with stake in Nigeria’s largest listed firm, under Africa’s richest man

 Investment Corporation of Dubai (ICD), an investment vehicle for Dubai’s sovereign wealth, has acquiring a 1.4% stake in Dangote Cement, Nigeria’s largest traded company by market capitalisation and the largest cement manufacturer on the continent, at a cost of $300m.

 ICD agreed to purchase the minority interest in Dangote Cement from majority shareholder, Dangote Industries, both of which form part of the Dangote Group, a diversified Nigerian conglomerate founded by Aliko Dangote, a businessman known as Africa’s richest man.
+Our products may be simple bags of cement, but millions of Africans will use them to build a continent that is rich in opportunities.

 The deal was signed in a ceremony conducted between by HE Mohammed Ibrahim Al Shaibani, ICD’s executive director, and Aliko Dangote, president of Dangote Industries.